Why & How Your Business Should Monitor the Dark Web

 Investing in Dark Web monitoring is an investment in prevention.
 It can help save you and your business from the devastating impacts of data breaches, which can often far exceed the cost of a proactive solution like the Dark Web Monitor.

 If your information is stolen by an identity thief, many times, it is sold on the dark web.
 After a breach, identity thieves often use dark web sites to buy and sell consumer data, such as bank and credit card account numbers, and other personally identifying information.

 Criminals then buy this data and use it for fraudulent online transactions and to launch cyber attacks.
 Data breaches are not likely to stop any time soon but monitoring the dark web allows you to a proactively monitor this hidden web and if your data is found respond quickly to reduce the risk of your data being used against you.

-Cyberlab offer a dark web monitoring service which proactively scans thousands of hidden locations hunting for your organisation data.
+Cyberlab offer a dark web monitoring service as a part of Cyberlab Control which proactively scans thousands of hidden locations hunting for your organisation data.

 If found you will receive instant alerts allowing your organisation to respond quickly.

 You will receive monthly reports providing you with a business overview of any risks associated with the your organisation’s data.
 Dark web monitoring can have a real business impact; it can protect you from compliance issues, financial implications, and reputational impacts that can occur if your assets are not properly monitored.